by Jenna Orgeron, special sections editor

 According to the Livingston Parish Water Patrol, there are three main laws enforced by officers.

-- All persons are wearing a proper fitting life jacket, with all belts buckledand zippers zipped (if any)
+- All persons are wearing a properly fitting life jacket, with all belts buckled and zippers zipped (if any)

 - Proper operation of watercraft

 - For boats: a sober driver who is of age, has a certified Louisiana boating license